 I have to make these happen too.
 Don’t get me wrong, the children have plenty of ideas.
 It’s just that I have to rein them back to reality and try and find ways to make their ideas affordable.
 Not to mention dealing with booking it, invites (just bloody RSVP people!), cake, party bags and refereeing the fight that breaks out over who ate the last chocolate spread sandwich.

 I also have to deal with the admin of all the parties the children attend.
 This is one of my least favourite parts of mum life admin That means RSVPing (ALWAYS and in good time!), buying a present, cajoling the child into writing the card, making sure the child looks presentable (Girl Child likes to go in a football kit and Boy Child lives in jogging bottoms), arranging childcare for the uninvited child and getting them there as well as getting the other child to the party.

 And that’s not all…

-I also have to buy the food, plan the meals, make the pack lunches, write in the reading diaries, get the children to do their homework, make sure the right clothes are clean and make sure everyone has taken their vitamins.
+I also have to buy the food, plan the meals, make the packed lunches, write in the reading diaries, get the children to do their homework, make sure the right clothes are clean and make sure everyone has taken their vitamins.
 If you add in all of the worrying we do and time we spend trying to assuage that worry, this post would go on forever.
 I quite often have to do a “brain dump” (an excellent tactic if you’re feeling overwhelmed) in order to cope with all my mum life admin.

 In my case some of this is my fault.
 I can be a bit of a control freak and actually would really dislike it if Chris wanted to take over planning the holidays.
 He also tries to help with things like the personal hygiene issue but with the best will in the world, I’m here more than him so most of it will always fall and me and I suspect it’s the same for most Mums.
 Just remember to include all these great skills on your CV.
 I bet there are loads of bosses out there that could do with a few reminders about personal hygiene.